daveboster/tasks-dotnet/README.md

 Here's how this project is getting started.

 - ✅ Initial Red-Green-Refactor
-- 🔲 Build Pipeline
+- ✅ Build Pipeline
-- 🔲 Visualize Test Results
+- ✅ Visualize Test Results
-- 🔲 Visualize Code Coverage
+- ⏸️ Visualize Code Coverage (holding off until can expand on how this can be used)
+- 🔲 API Red-Green-Refactor
+- 🔲 Task: API Red-Green-Refactor
+- 🔲 Task: Create Task Red-Green-Refactor

 ### ✅ Task: Start Proof of Concept (XPP Steps 1-5) (in-progress)